What is the NUS?

 The National Union of Students (NUS) is the national voice of over 6 million students across the United Kingdom.
 It is made up of roughly 600 Students’ Guilds, Unions and Associations across the country and exists to promote, extend, and defend students’ rights and interests.
 You can read more about the NUS on their website.

-A National Delegate is a current Exeter student that has been elected to represent Exeter students at NUS National Conference.
-Our delegates vote on policy, in elections (where applicable), and on reports.
+An NUS Rep is a current Exeter student that has been elected to represent Exeter students at NUS National Conference.
+Our Reps vote on policy, in elections (where applicable), and on reports.
 They also discuss options for national action, share best practice, and meet and network with hundreds of other delegates.

-At National Conference – the key decision-making body within NUS – they bring together delegates from every affiliated Students’ Guild, Association, or Union to discuss what actions NUS is going to take.
+At National Conference – the key decision-making body within NUS – they bring together Reps from every affiliated Students’ Guild, Association, or Union to discuss what actions NUS is going to take.

 Under NUS policy, 50% of the delegation shall be reserved for students who self-define as Women.

-Following the close of expression of interests on Monday 21st at 9am, we will then be randomly selecting 6 delegates for NUS Liberation Conference that meet the criteria above.
+Following the close of applications, Reps will be randomly selected using a sortition process to ensure there is a Rep for each of the categories above.
 We will be using a randomised process to remove any possible bias from our selection.
 All delegates chosen will then be contacted about the next steps.